wnfaulkner/2023-10-05-project-1-scrabble-game/README.md

 **Game Setup:**
 * Render the game board
-* Render a player console that changes dynamically with user interaction
+* Render a player console that displays all player scores, the current player's letter tray, and player controls

-**User Interaction - users shall be able to:**
+**User Interaction - players shall be able to:**
 * Alternate turns
 * During their turn:
     * Select seven initial letters (first turn only)